Family Mapping

 A Brief History

-The concept of the genogram was developed by psychiatrist Murray Bowen at the Georgetown Family Center in the 1970s as part of his family systems model.
-Bowen originally called it a "family diagram" and used it to help visualize the complex emotional patterns within families.
+Psychiatrist Murray Bowen created the genogram at the Georgetown Family Center in the 1970s.
+He called it a "family diagram" and used it to visualize emotional patterns in families.

 Why Build a Genogram?